 Introduction to Museum Island

-Museum Island, or Museumsinsel in German, is located in the heart of Berlin and is home to five world-renowned museums: the Altes Museum, Neues Museum, Alte Nationalgalerie, Bode Museum, and Pergamon Museum.
-Together, these museums house an incredible collection of art, artifacts, and archaeological treasures spanning over 6,000 years of history.
+Museum Island, or Museumsinsel in German, is located in the heart of Berlin and is home to five world-renowned museums: These are the Altes Museum, Neues Museum, Alte Nationalgalerie, Bode Museum and Pergamon Museum.
+These museums are home to a phenomenal number of masterpieces of art, leading exhibitions and unique pieces of archaeology from over 6000 years of history.

-A walking tour of Museum Island will take you on a journey through time, allowing you to explore different periods of art, culture, and history.
+A walking tour of the Museum Island will enable a person to travel through time and get to discover art, culture and history that is presented at the area at different time periods.
 Here are some of the highlights you can expect:

 Altes Museum